LiteObject/mcp-with-semantic-kernel/README.md

 - Use the exact parameter names as defined in the tool (e.g., "a" and "b" for Add tool)

 ### 6. Enable External Servers (Optional)
-To test with GitHub and Everything servers, edit `src/Demo.MCP.Client/appsettings.json`:
+To test with GitHub and Everything servers, edit `src/Demo.MCP.Client/appsettings.json` to enable them (see Configuration section for full server settings):
 ```json
 {
   "McpServers": {